Exposure And Response Prevention…

-I wish there was an easier softer way but there is not.
+I wish there were an easier softer way, but there is not.
 The only way to break the avoidance-cycle is confrontation and rarely are confrontations fun.

 Here is the skinny: if you’ve spent your life running from pain and darting to pleasure you’ve calibrated your brain and body in such a way that it will revolt at actions that run contrary to its programming.

 So, when you want to get high simply discussing it in an open forum of sorts won’t get loads of support from your body and brain.

 Instead, your body will likely shoot you up with adrenaline, cortisol, and whatever chemicals it needs to get you stressed and moving (more like running).

 Your brain on the other hand will provide the neurotransmitters necessary to produce cravings, obsessive thinking, and a game plan to escape the discomfort.

 You’re up against yourself – no doubt about it.

 It does this because it’s been programmed to do so.
 Therefore, you need to deprogram it.